We know what you’re thinking!

 At this museum, you’ll discover the essence of Greek modern art through the works of the most important modern artists, such as Fotis Kontoglou, Spyros Vassiliou, N. Hatzikyriakos- Gikas and Yiannis Spiropoulos.

 Trivia: The museum hosts 690 exhibits, but only 90 are available for public disposal.

 So it all adds up to this: In Rhodes you will never get bored!
 The places to visit and the things to do are endless.
-The location of Galaxias Hotel is ideal to explore all these, and many more places in Rhodes island.
 So, book your stay and let the adventure begin!